trueos/pcbsd/src-qt5/docs/desktops.rst

 .. image:: images/lumina8.png

 This section is further subdivided into tabs that are used for various areas of the system:

-* **Theme:** this tab allows the user to change the default font, font size, theme template, color scheme, and icon pack.
-It is possible to create your own theme template or color scheme by clicking the buttons next to those options and changing the settings as necessary.
-Note that the theme templates are written as Qt stylesheets, so some scripting experience may be helpful when configuring a theme.

 * **General Options:** this tab contains the following options: "Enable numlock on startup", "Play chimes on startup", and "Play chimes on exit".
 It can also be used to change the user's icon which appears in the login menu and to reset the desktop settings to either system defaults or Lumina defaults.